 Do you need to use flashbacks in a novel?

-You see, what the readers are really interested in is the present story (which runs between points A and Z).
+What the readers are really interested in is the present story (which runs between points A and Z).
 Anything which interferes with this is a distraction.

 So if the episode from a character’s past can be told in a few lines of exposition (telling it, not showing it) then that is what you should do.